tychovdo/tychovdo.github.io/index.md

 ## Tycho van der Ouderaa
 Tycho is a PhD student in Machine Learning at Imperial College London, supervised by <a href="https://mvdw.uk/people/">Dr. Mark van der Wilk</a>.

 He is currently working on allowing machine learning models to automatically learn symmetry and structure from data.
-He is particularly interested in Bayesian statistics, Generative Modeling, Probabilistic Deep Learning, Information Theory, Multivariate Statistics and Reinforcement Learning.
-The goal is to create methods that can solve important real-world problems, such as in medical imaging.
-Previously, Msc AI student at University of Amsterdam, Visiting Researcher at the DIAG group of Radboud UMC Nijmegen and R&D Engineer at medical AI startup Quantib.
+He is particularly interested in Bayesian statistics, Generative Modeling, Probabilistic Deep Learning, Information Theory, Multivariate Statistics, Dynamical Systems and Reinforcement Learning.
+The goal is to create tools and methods that help solve important real-world problems.
+University of Amsterdam alumni.

 ### Publications